mihir-io/MotionPhotoMuxer/README.md

 error checking to see if the file extensions are `.jpg|.jpeg` and `.mov|.mp4` respectively, so if the actual photo/video encoding is something funky, things may not work right.

+> **Note**
+> The output motion photo tends to work more reliably in my experience if the input video is H.264 rather than HEVC.

 This has been tested successfully on a couple photos taken on an iPhone 12 and uploaded to Google Photos through a Pixel XL, but there hasn't been any